wchang17/js-dc-5/05-objects/lesson_plan.md

 ## Bringing it all together
 *Now, we want to bring it all together: returning objects from a function, using different datatypes within an object, working with multiple objects, creating multiple objects*

+Modeling:
+- Doing two things here, the first is creating an object and the second is I'm modeling a real world thing, a person
+- I could have done this with a car or a house or an airplane
+- This is really why objects are powerful and useful for us and this is the basis of Object Oriented Programming
+  - on some level they give us a way to organize data and functions that are all related to each other, but we can do that in a way that models some real world thing that we're trying to emulate in our program
+  - What are some common things we may want to model in an application?
+    - a user, a class or lesson, etc

 - lets create an object that models a car
 - we have all this to create a car, but what we don't have is a way - based on this - to take this one car and create multiple versions of this object to represent different types of cars